All Stretton: Geography

-All Stretton lies about a mile to the north of the market town of Church Stretton, on the old Shrewsbury Road (the B5477) – the county town is 12 miles to the north.
+All Stretton lies about a mile to the north of the market town of Church Stretton, on the old Shrewsbury Road (the B5477) – Shrewsbury is 12 miles to the north.
 Similarly, the small village of Little Stretton lies to the south of Church Stretton on the same road.
 The village lies between 580 and 600 feet above sea level at the northern end of the Stretton Gap.
 The beginning of the Cound Brook, a minor river that runs 25 miles across the southern Shropshire-Severn plains, is found in the village, where the stream from the Batch valley joins the Ashbrook.
 To the west of All Stretton is the Long Mynd, and to the east is Caer Caradoc.

 The village does not lie in the parish of All Stretton, which is to its north, but in the civil parish of Church Stretton, which has a town council, of which All Stretton forms a parish ward.
 The southern part of the original parish, including the village, was transferred to the Church Stretton parish in 1934.
 The remaining parish of All Stretton is geographically small and has no well-defined settlements, only dispersed farms and houses, including Womerton and High Park.
 Its population was recorded as 120 at the 2011 census.
 Prior to the creation of a unitary Shropshire Council in 2009, the village and the parish lay in different districts (South Shropshire and Shrewsbury and Atcham).
 Even under the new arrangements the village is in the electoral division of Church Stretton and Craven Arms, whilst the parish is in the division of Burnell.
-The village lies in the constituency of Ludlow, whilst the parish lies in Shrewsbury and Atcham.
+The village lies in the constituency of South Shropshire, whilst the parish lies in Shrewsbury and Atcham.

 To the east of the village is the Welsh Marches Line railway and the major A49 road.
 Regional Cycle Route 32/33 passes through the village, on its way from Longnor to Church Stretton.